 If you’re traveling overnight or with valuable items, keep your rucksack at your feet rather than in the overhead lockers where there’s a chance it might be stolen.

 When traveling around Santiago, Valparaíso, and other large cities in Chile, it’s crucial to keep an eye on your belongings as pick-pocketing can be a real issue.
-Muggings are rare, but do happen, and are on the rise in the tourist area of Bellavista in Santiago.
+Muggings are on the rise in the tourist areas of Bellavista and Lastarria in Santiago.
 If you are accosted, it’s not worth fighting: give up your belongings.

 Be careful with using cell phones at pedestrian crossings and traffic lights, as thieves on scooters have been known to grab devices from unsuspecting pedestrians waiting to cross the street.